-- Strong interest in graphics, rendering - Computer graphics experience (167 or equivalent) - What if lacking prerequisites?
-Next slide - Experience with rendering not required; first few weeks will cover basic background (CSE 168).
+- Strong interest in graphics, rendering - Computer graphics experience (167 or equivalent) - Experience with rendering not required; first few weeks will cover basic background (CSE 168).
 But also doesn't hurt, consider UCSD online CSE 168 - Course will move quickly - Covering recent and current active research - Some material quite technical - Considerable background material is covered - Assume some basic knowledge - Many topics.
 Needn't fully follow each one, but doing so will be most rewarding.